gkatsikas/snf/INSTALL.md

 SNF INSTALLATION INSTRUCTIONS
 ===============================

-To compile any version of SNF, you will need the GNU C compiler;
+To compile any version of SNF, you will need the GNU C compiler, a recent version of the GNU C++ compiler with C++11, and GNU Make.
-a recent version of the GNU C++ compiler with C++11; and GNU Make.
-The './configure' script will complain if it cannot find the required software.
+The 'configure' script will complain if it cannot find the required software.

 CONFIGURE
 -----------

-Change to the SNF source directory and run:
+Change to SNF's root directory and run:

 	./bootstrap

-This will initialize the required autotools to support the build process.
+This will initialize the required autotools for the build process.

 To build SNF with basic Click support run:

 	./configure --with-click=<path-to-your-click-folder>